youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     When it comes to learning from the internet, you'll find lots of resources, tutorials, courses, discussions, etc. That's the awesome part of the internet.
 But the dark side is, most of them look more like gossip.
-Why we need to care what text editor to choose when you are learning how a computer system works?
+Why you need to care what text editor to use when you are learning how a computer system works?
 You may falls into a dilemma to think youself need to learn everything the community discuss about, so that you won't fall behind to any person.
 THAT'S TOTALLY WRONG.